Q: Where will the school be located?

 Ascent Classical Academy will hire the most highly qualified teachers for our classrooms and seek out content experts.

 This waiver allows Ascent Classical to hire a teacher with a master’s degree in Chemistry to teach science, or a retired college English literature professor to teach high school English.
-Liberty Common School in Fort Collins, the school that set the all-time ACT record in Colorado, does not have a single “licensed” teacher.

 Q: What is the role of the Hillsdale College Barney Charter School Initiative?